remidinishanth/golang_learnings/assignability.md

 ### V and T are channel types with identical element types, V is a bidirectional channel, and at least one of V or T is not a named type.

 Channel types can be bi-directional or single-directional.
-Assume `T` is an arbitrary type, chan T denotes a bidirectional channel type.
-Compilers allow both receiving values from and sending values to bidirectional channels. chan<- T denotes a send-only channel type.
+Assume `T` is an arbitrary type,
+* `chan T` denotes a bidirectional channel type.
+Compilers allow both receiving values from and sending values to bidirectional channels.
+* `chan<- T` denotes a send-only channel type.
 Compilers don't allow receiving values from send-only channels.
-<-chan T denotes a receive-only channel type.
+* `<-chan T` denotes a receive-only channel type.
 Compilers don't allow sending values to receive-only channels.

+Values of bidirectional channel type `chan T` can be implicitly converted to both send-only type `chan<- T` and receive-only type `<-chan T`, but not vice versa (even if explicitly).

+Values of send-only type `chan<- T` can't be converted to receive-only type `<-chan T`, and vice versa.
+Note that the `<-` signs in channel type literals are modifiers.

-* T is an interface type, but not a type parameter, and x implements T.
+### T is an interface type, but not a type parameter, and x implements T.

 * x is the predeclared identifier nil and T is a pointer, function, slice, map, channel, or interface type, but not a type parameter. x is an untyped constant representable by a value of type T.